Bipolar Disorder and College Experience

-As soon as you start the visits to prospective universities, keep in mind that this will be your home for the next few years and the resources a college offers will be important.
-Inquire about health and counseling services.
-Most colleges offer individual counseling at no additional charge, and some even provide psychiatrists.
+As soon as you start the visits to prospective universities, keep in mind that this will be your home for the next few years and the resources a college offers will be important in your decision-making.
+Inquire about health and counseling services offered at the university/college.
+Most institutions offer individual counseling at no additional charge, and some even provide psychiatric services.
 Consider your timeline and expectations, and be flexible.
 Not all college students complete their degrees in four years.
 Find out your options before committing to a school.
 Your initial plan may be to attend full-time, but you may eventually decide to switch to part-time, so choose a school that allows for this.

 Stress is a major trigger for bipolar episodes.
-One freedom that college brings is the amount of free time; however, this is one of the greatest challenges.
+One freedom that college brings is the amount of free time you will suddenly have since unlike your high schools years, you won’t be in class all day; however, this is also one of the greatest challenges of college life.
 Since structure is crucial for someone with bipolar disorder, the transition from high school to college can take you by surprise.
-To be in control of your time, write down your schedule for the week, including study times, breaks, social events and any other commitments you have.
+To take control of your time, write down your schedule for the week, including study times, breaks, social events and any other commitments you have.
 The next step is to stick to it, including those study breaks.
 Even if you feel like you are on a roll in the middle of that French lit paper, still take the break that you had planned on, because it will help your focus in subsequent study slots.

 One of the fundamental keys to managing the college course load is to work ahead.
 Map out the entire semester of deadlines and exams as soon as you get each syllabus.
 Because you cannot always predict when you will have manic or depressive symptoms, leaving studying to the last minute could be detrimental if your thoughts are racing or if you can barely get out of bed the day of an exam.
 Thus, adhere to your schedule.